anujgupta82/anujgupta82.github.io_old/_posts/2016-09-24-gradients.markdown

 mathjax: true
 ---

+In an implementation we would enter gradient of 1.0 on the log probability of UP and run backprop to compute the gradient vector \\(\nabla_{W} \log p(y=UP \mid x) \\).
+This gradient would tell us how we should change every one of our million parameters to make the network slightly more likely to predict UP.

+**Policy Gradients**.

 ### Introduction

 Training neural nets ia all about computing gradients.
 In this post we will systmatically see the maths that goes into computing these gradients.
 The complexity of calculations depends on 3 things: